graphql-java/graphql-java/coding-guidelines.md

 ## more specific topics

-- Use @Public and @Internal to communicate what level of stability is supported.
+- Use `@Public` and `@Internal` to communicate what level of stability is supported.

-- Never make a class or method package protected or protected: make it public or private and use @Internal to communicate that the class can be changed without notice.
+- Never make a class or method package private or protected: make it public or private and use `@Internal` to communicate that the class can be changed without notice.
 The user can decide itself about the risk when they use internal things.

 ### Optional vs null
 We have a mix of Optional and allowing null values because GraphQL Java was originally written in Java 6.
 We are not aiming to change the old code.

-TBD: Every new code should use Optional or not?
+**TBD: Every new code should use Optional or not?**

 ### Unit testing and dependencies
 All tests are written in [Spock](http://spockframework.org).